 How then can sufficient savings be achieved in the coming decade to stabilize the debt as a share of the economy and thereby buy us time for the reforms - especially in health care delivery and payment systems - that are the most important component of longer-term deficit reduction?
-There is an answer to this question, which stands out when one examines recent analyses of the nation's fiscal problems that the Congressional Budget Office has issued.
+There is an answer to this question, which stands out when one examines recent analyses of the nation's fiscal problems that the Congressional Budget Office has issued.5 recovers, reaching 6.0 percent of GDP in 2021 - and the debt will climb by 2021 close to 95 percent of GDP.
+6

-CBO reports show that if we continue on the current policy path (including extension of all of the current tax cuts, relief from the Alternative Minimum Tax, and relief from the scheduled deep cuts in Medicare physician fees), deficits will run close to 6 percent of GDP even after the economy recovers, reaching 6.0 percent of GDP in 2021 - and the debt will climb by 2021 close to 95 percent of GDP. $^6$ offsetting revenue increases or spending reductions - deficits would be cut nearly in half.
+CBO reports show that if we continue on the current policy path (including extension of all of the current tax cuts, relief from the Alternative Minimum Tax, and relief from the scheduled deep cuts in Medicare physician fees), deficits will run close to 6 percent of GDP even after the economy offsetting revenue increases or spending reductions - deficits would be cut nearly in half.
 (See Figure 2.)
 The deficit would stand at 3.4 percent of GDP by 2021.
 This is a course that former Reagan economic adviser Martin Feldstein, former OMB and CBO director Peter Orszag, and former Federal Reserve Chair Alan Greenspan all have called for, in light of the very large fiscal challenges the nation faces and the realities regarding the timing of Medicare, Medicaid, and Social Security savings.

-&lt;sup>5 Congressional Budget Office, The Economic and Budget Outlook: Fiscal Years 2011 to 2021, January 2011; An Analysis of the President's Budgetary Proposals for Fiscal Year 2012, April 2011; CBO's 2011 Long-Term Budget Outlook, June 2011.
+5 Congressional Budget Office, The Economic and Budget Outlook: Fiscal Years 2011 to 2021, January 2011; An Analysis of the President's Budgetary Proposals for Fiscal Year 2012, April 2011; CBO's 2011 Long-Term Budget Outlook, June 2011.